In the early days of networking splitting a network into segments required a router.

 VLAN Uses on A Home Network

-The main use is for security where you want to isolate certain machines from the main network.
+On Home networks the main use is for security where you want to isolate certain devices from each other.

 You will need to choose which devices to use to implement your VLAN and the VLAN mode to use.